wesql/wescale-wasm-plugin-template/README.md

 ```

 ## Deploy
+> Pre-requisites: You will need to have the `wescale_wasm` binary to deploy the plugin, you can download it by running the following command.
+> ```bash
+> make install-wescale-wasm
+> ```

 **How to deploy a wasm binary to WeScale to be a Filter:**
-1. You need to use the `make build` command to build the wasm binary (if it's not already built).
+1. You need to build the wasm binary.
-2. You need to use the `make install-wescale-wasm` command to download the `wescale_wasm` binary (if it's not already downloaded).
+2. You need to have `wescale_wasm` binary. (if it's not already downloaded)
-3. You need to use the `wescale_wasm` binary to install the plugin.
+3. You need to use the `wescale_wasm` binary to install the plugin to wescale.
     * It will copy the wasm binary to the `WeScale` cluster.
-You can see the wasm binary in the `mysql.wasm_binary` system table.
     * It will create a new filter and attach the wasm binary to it.
 You can see the filter using the `SHOW FILTERS` command.

 You can specify detailed arguments for the `wescale_wasm` binary to install the plugin.